 What Are Early Flying Pokémon?

-Ever since the beginning days of Red and Blue, Flying Pokémon have played a crucial role in our regional adventures.
-Like all types, having one around helps increase your ability to counter other elements, but Flying Pokémon make great use of the HM (Hidden Machine) Fly, essentially Pokémon's fast-travel.
+Ever since the early days of Red and Blue, Flying Pokémon have played a crucial role in our regional adventures.
+Like all types, having one around helps increase your ability to counter other elements, but Flying Pokémon also make great use of the HM (Hidden Machine) Fly, which is essentially Pokémon's fast-travel.
 Fly simply offers one of the most convenient ways of navigating between towns and other locations, meaning you'll almost certainly want at least one Flying-type in your team at all times.

 Potential Abilities: Keen Eye, Sniper